 The survival of grizzly bear cubs is totally dependent on the the mother in both protecting them and teaching them the basics of what to eat, where and how to get it, where to den, and how to deal with danger.

-2 or 3 year old sub-adults they are driven off by their mother and
+As young 2 or 3 year old sub-adults they are driven off by their

-large adult males as the female prepares to breed once more.
-Males
+mother and large adult males as the female prepares to breed

-are drawn in by scent.
-The 3-4 year old sub-adults must now travel
+once more.
+Males are drawn in by scent.
+The 3-4 year old sub-adults

-4 year olds) will often spend that first summer and winter with
+Sub-adults (3 - 4 year olds) will often spend that first summer

-their siblings (brothers and sisters) and occasionally even pickup
+and winter with their siblings (brothers and sisters) and occasionally

-young castoff sub-adults from other females, and will then travel
+even pickup young castoff sub-adults from other females, and

 "The Bears of Yellowstone," by Paul Schullery, 3rd revision.
 Published by High Plains